 A just-over-2x focal length range is not going to get much attention from the marketing department, but this range is normal compared to other full frame lenses sharing these ultra-wide angles of view.
 The 16-35mm focal length is not a stranger to me and it is one that I find integral to my kit.
-Here is an example of what this focal length range looks like on a full frame DSLR.
+Here are two examples of what this focal length range looks like on a full frame DSLR:

 In general, the wider the angle of view, the more challenging it is to compose a great image.
 A telephoto lens is relatively easy to compose with as there is less background included in the image and that background can be more easily blurred into obscurity.
 A wide angle of view takes in a big scene and allows unique perspectives with more background showing – and that background is less-easily blurred away.
 This means that more attention must be paid to the composition.
 However, a well-composed ultra-wide angle image can be very impressive.
 I love the challenge and I especially love the results.

 Following is a series of images that help illustrate wide angle perspective.